wyhitcs/team-letsencrypt/D2/developer_view.md

 All flags used by the client can be configured, including RSA key size, registed e-mail address, specified domains which generate certificates for, text interface or ncurses, standalone authenticator, webroot authenticator.

 #Technical Debt
+The concept of technical debt refers to the accumulated consequences of the quick but dirty design into an evolving software program (Fowler, 2014).
+In other words, the danger occurs when people rush software by simply adding features into the program but never reflect their understanding of those features.
+As the “debt” accumulates, the complexity of maintaining the programs to reduce its deterioration to the whole software increases (Cunningham, 2011).

 ##Documentation
 For open source projects, the contribution of open source communities behind the huge development of the project is very evident.
 So it is very important that a transparent documentation system is followed in such community projects.
 Without proper documentation it is very difficult for other developers to understand the code developed by any user and to reuse the code or make it more efficient.Unfortunately, for Let's Encrypt, they do not provide a well-structured documentation for developers.
 - No architecture and module information, which makes understanding of how the project works and how the module connect with each other difficult to understand.